cjyotshnareddy/django_assignment/README.md

 For example, a client can book a service like a consultation or haircut at a specific date and time.
 The API stores all the information and allows creating, viewing, updating, and deleting records.

-This project helped me understand how backend systems work, especially how APIs connect applications with databases.

 ---